 The kitchen is the killjoy of the trip.
 It’s there staring at you, mocking you, almost daring you to waste money on eating out.
 My husband’s favorite vacation mantra is, “Why go to a restaurant when we’ve got a kitchen?
 Think of all the money we’re saving.
 This way the condo pays for itself.”
 Ugh.

 Oh sure, I get to ski and I know I sound like an ungrateful whiner and I acknowledge that my complaining is annoying but sorry I can’t seem to stop myself.
-Maybe it’s because by March I’m just not that giddy about experiencing more ice, snow and frozen extremities.
-In fact, that nifty Polar Vortex and it’s long time companion Sub Zero provided me with about all the frosty fun I can handle.
-I’m a wrong that a spring vacation shouldn’t include pulling on long underwear, three pairs of socks, and shoving bags of thermal toe warmers into your boots and bra?
+Maybe it’s because by March I’m just not that giddy about experiencing a blizzard.
+Am I wrong that a spring vacation shouldn’t include pulling on long underwear, three pairs of socks, and shoving bags of thermal toe warmers into your boots and bra?

 Once I’m finally up for good, have run out of curse words and I’ve chiseled the frozen tears and ice encrusted snot off my face I’ll head down the mountain because it will be time to make lunch and I’m sure I’ll have a load, or two, of laundry to do.